ralphjstuder/math-scripts/README.md

 ### Spider Webs

-A Graph Theory exploration of network transformations, following fundamentally logical moves called a "spiders path".
+A Graph Theory exploration of network transformations, following fundamentally logical moves called "spiders paths".
 If a "spider path" is available, an edge is created within the "spider web" object.
 Thus, each node in the "spider web" represents a transformed, homomorphic state of all nodes within the original graph.
-A seperate object within the "spider web" represents a different "spider path" through spiderable homomorphisms.